NWinocur/python-ptvsd-ez/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-ptvsd-EZ could always use more documentation, whether as part of the official ptvsd-EZ docs, in docstrings, or even on the web in blog posts, articles, and such.
+ptvsd-ez could always use more documentation, whether as part of the official ptvsd-ez docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback
 =============================

-The best way to send feedback is to file an issue at https://github.com/nwinocur/python-ptvsd-ez/issues.
+The best way to send feedback is to file an issue at https://github.com/NWinocur/python-ptvsd-ez/issues.

 If you are proposing a feature: